 18. Learn the local language with Duolingo & Google Translate

-Another handy language app is Google’s Translate app.
+Another handy language app is Google Translate.
 Speak words or phrases through your phone’s microphone and the app will translate on the go for you.
-It’s useful for when you need to speak to a local for directions or communication with a taxi driver or restaurant.
+It’s a useful holiday hack for when you need to speak to a local for directions or communication with a taxi driver or restaurant.

 19. Pre-book attractions online with discounts

 It’s no secret that you can save money when booking things in advance online.
 And not only do you save money, you also usually get to skip the queue for arrival at a specific time.

 Booking in advance applies to anything from full day excursions to art galleries, museums, churches, theme parks and activities.

 The best and cheapest place to book an attraction or tour is often direct with the venue/attraction through their official website.
 Simply Google search the attraction and browse their website for a ‘Tickets’ section.
 Depending on the attraction, you may be able to get a further discount using a promo code, which you’ll also find online with a quick Google search.

 Everyone likes to think of themselves as a professional photographer or Instagram personality extraordinaire on holiday, and there’s no reason not to be!
 We love taking photos and they’re ideal for reliving a trip you would have otherwise forgotten about.
 Smartphone cameras are perfect for most people, or you may want to invest in a DSLR camera if you want to make a hobby out of it, capturing some extra special pics.

 See below for our top tips on taking great holiday snaps!

 - Always try to fit your scene/subject into the viewfinder and ensure the picture is symmetrical